Silkbrush/theme-store/CONTRIBUTING.md

 decisions where possible.

 If you believe your contribution was removed in mistake, please let us know so we can reverse the change.

+> [!IMPORTANT]
+> Although theme store maintainers are not necessarily required to disclose reasons for removing themes,
+> they may not remove any themes for subjective or invalid reasons (such as the theme apparently looking
+> "ugly" to the maintainers).